What are some of the rights that I have at age 18 that I didn’t have before?

 - You are responsible for all your actions.
 If you violate the law, you will be tried and sentenced as an adult, not as a juvenile.

 - You may sue and be sued by others for contracts that you make.

 - You may be called for jury duty.

 - You can be sued for child support and the medical bills relating to your child’s birth.

-- If you are male, you must make sure you are registered with the Selective Service.
+- If you are male (assigned male at birth), you must make sure you are registered with the Selective Service.

 What doesn’t change after I turn 18?